Setting Up Webhooks

 which indicates which type of event triggered the webhook.

-names you use in your payload when you configure a webhook through the API as well as the corresponding resource_type
+You can use the following event names and corresponding resource types in your payload when you configure a webhook through the API:

 ---|---|---|